 It pays to start with the basics.
-In the US, sales tax is governed at the state level and forty-six US states (and DC) have a sales tax.
+In the US, sales tax is governed at the state level and forty-seven US states (and DC) have a sales tax.

 Sales tax is a percentage of a sale that businesses are required to collect at the point of sale and then periodically remit to the state.
 Since sales tax is used to pay for budget items like schools, roads, and public safety, states are quite invested in ensuring they receive all the sales tax they are owed by law.